 Students are expected to be in full uniform at all times on the ICCS campus.
 A student wearing any part of the ICCS high school uniform on campus must comply with all uniform requirements.
-The high school uniform is purchased through Parker School Uniforms and consists of plaid skirt with white peter pan collared blouse, navy popover, white crew length or knee-high socks (no anklets or tube socks), and clean, polished saddle oxford shoes in a good state of repair, with white laces.
+The high school uniform is purchased through Dennis School Uniforms and consists of plaid skirt with white collared blouse, navy popover, white crew length or knee-high socks (no anklets or tube socks), and clean, polished saddle oxford shoes in a good state of repair, with white laces.
 Students arriving at school with inappropriate socks will rent a pair of socks for the day from the office.
 Skirt length may be no shorter than two inches above the floor measured when student is kneeling.
 Students who roll skirt waistbands to shorten the skirt will be assigned detention.
 Seniors only may wear the designated senior class polo shirt.
-Tee shirts under the blouse/senior polo shirt must be white with no logo or writing, and no part of the tee shirt should extend from the sleeves or hem of the blouse/shirt.
+T-shirts under the blouse/senior polo shirt must be white with no logo or writing, and no part of the tee shirt should extend from the sleeves or hem of the blouse/shirt.
 Students must wear appropriate undergarments of white or other neutral color.
 Any student changing for an after-school activity may not wear any item of the uniform, unless she chooses to wear the entire and complete uniform.

 In cold weather, students may wear one of the school sweatshirts (gray or blue only.)
 Other colors of ICCS “spirit wear” are NOT acceptable as part of the uniform, and should not be worn during the school day.
 Students will be directed to take non-uniform sweaters or sweatshirts off, and return the items to their locker.
 Repeated violation will result in detention.

-Students taking Physical Education classes must wear the PE uniform available through Parker Uniforms.
+Students taking Physical Education classes must wear the PE uniform available through Dennis Uniforms.
 No other dress for PE classes is acceptable.
 Students out of uniform for PE on any given “dress out” day will receive a grade of “0” for the day’s activities.

 In cold weather, students may wear black tights or black leggings (available through our uniform supplier) with white crew socks, the uniform long-sleeved navy sweater with the Mercy Cross logo (all new sweaters purchased from Parker will have the Mercy Cross).
 Students may also wear the uniform navy fleece jacket with Mercy Cross logo over the complete uniform.
 No other sweater or outer garment may be worn as part of the uniform.
 Sweat pants or pajama pants are not permitted on campus even outside of academic hours.
 All uniform items should be laundered, pressed, and in good repair at all times.
 Torn sweaters, skirts, blouses, or shoes must be mended or replaced; students who do not comply will be cited for a uniform violation.